rumkin/singular/readme.md

-Singular is application dependency manager.
+Singular is dependency manager for modular applications.
 Its' modules are CommonJS-alike classes.

-Each module is using custom layout to avoid module names collision.
+Singular can load modules in runtime for example WASM modules or mock any module in test environment.

 ## Installation